NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 # Recent Changes

-### August 3, 2016
+### August 4, 2016

--   Added "Show spacecraft position" to the lidar search panel.
+-   Added "Show spacecraft position" checkbox to the lidar search panel.
 -   Selecting a spacecraft point or its corresponding surface point highlights both simultaneously.
 -   Fixed bug in lidar point selection due to LODs.
 -   DEM tab is now able to save original FITs files